Aria-UI: Visual Grounding for GUI Instructions: Experiments

 \subsection{Online Agent Evaluation}

 \paratitle{Mobile and Web.} We use AndroidWorld~\cite{rawles2024androidworld} for online mobile agent evaluation in an Android emulator environment.
 The evaluation is fully based on success of the task by checking the system state of the virtual device.
 We also include the MobileMiniWob++ task collection provided by AndroidWorld, which adpats the Web agent environment MiniWob++~\cite{liu2018reinforcement} to AndroidEnv~\cite{toyama2021androidenv}, the same environment as AndroidWorld.
 We evalute \model with the strongest baseline, UGround under the same M3A agent framework, compared with SoM and Choice methods that require AXTree input.
 We report task success rate, the most important metric for real agents in Table~\ref{tab:aw}.
 Our observations are: \begin{itemize}[leftmargin=*] \item In AndroidWorld, our approach achieves the best performance to date, with a task success rate of 44.8\%, achieved by \modelth.
 This surpasses the previous state-of-the-art method, UGround, as well as non-pure vision methods such as SoM and Choice, which rely heavily on AXTree input.
 The results highlight \model's superior ability to handle diverse element instructions in real-world settings, demonstrating its robustness and adaptability for pure-vision GUI agents. \item On MobileMiniWob++, \model outperforms UGround, and choice-based methods.
 Due to the simplicity of MiniWob++ layouts, GPT-4-Turbo with SoM achieves the highest performance.
-However, \model still demonstrates the highest scores with pure-vision input. \end{itemize} \paratitle{OSWorld.} We further evaluate \model on the most up-to-date and complex computer use simulator benchmark, OSWorld~\cite{xie2024osworld}.
-Following the pure-vision agent framework in OSWorld, we place \model as the grounding model to work collaboratively with GPT-4o on the 369 real tasks provided.
-We compared \model with previous SOTA methods and summarize the task success rate in Table~\ref{tab:os}.
-With GPT-4o as planner and \modelth as the grounding model, we achieve the highest average task success rate of 15.15\%, outperforming previous methods across all computer-use scenarios in OSWorld.
-Notably, it excels in tasks like VLC (30.06\%), Chrome (23.80\%), and Impress (15.32\%), highlighting \model's strong performance in diverse, complex GUI tasks.
+However, \model still demonstrates the highest scores with pure-vision input. \end{itemize}